microsoft/aed-content-nasa-su20/PythonBasicsModule/1-Introduction.md

 # Introduction

-In this module, you will learn about some basic concepts of the Python Programming Language and use a NASA context to apply them.
-Actual engineers working at NASA use these ideas when working on projects.
+In this module, you will learn about some basic concepts of the Python Programming Language, using NASA as context to apply them.
+Actual engineers working at NASA use these ideas everyday when working on projects.

 ## Learning objectives